 A child with a neuroblastoma needs ongoing care.
 Your child will be seen by oncologists

 and other healthcare providers to treat any late effects of treatment and to watch

 for signs or symptoms of the tumor returning.
-Your child will be checked with imaging
+Imaging scans and other tests will be

 your child to be active.
 This is good for overall health.
 And it may help to lessen

 Get emotional support for your child.
 Find a counselor or child support group can